Tuesday, December 12, 2000

 Charlotte, NC

 Sleeping was heaven.
 And it wasn’t until about 11am that we got up and a lazy day was instilled.
-Amy drove me around Charlotte for a couple of hours, delighted to both show me her town and reminisce over the places of her youth.
+A drove me around Charlotte for a couple of hours, delighted to both show me her town and reminisce over the places of her youth.
 During our travels we picked up food for dinner.
 Chase joined us for dinner with Mrs. Lau and Larry, and a plan was hatched to meet Chase’s family in Washington DC.

 Sunday, August 20, 2000